Kimbsy/clunk/README.md

 This can be handy as a bit of an impure escape hatch since your handler (when processed, normally on the next frame) is passed the whole game state and can modify anything it likes.

+> [!CAUTION]
-Generally you should avoid _overusing_ this feature since it leads to hard to debug code.
+> Generally you should avoid _overusing_ this feature since it leads to hard to debug code.

 ## Delays